Automattic/node-canvas/Readme.md

 ## PDF Support

   Basic PDF support was added in 0.11.0.
-Make sure to install cairo with `--enable-pdf=yes` for the PDF backend. node-canvas must know that it is creating a PDF on initialization, using the "pdf" string:
+If you are building cairo from source, be sure to use `--enable-pdf=yes` for the PDF backend. node-canvas must know that it is creating a PDF on initialization, using the "pdf" string:

 ```js
 var canvas = new Canvas(200, 500, 'pdf');